apache/skywalking/docs/en/setup/service-agent/agent-compatibility.md

 ## Ecosystem Agents

-All following agent implementations are a part of SkyWalking ecosystem.
+All following agent implementations are a part of the SkyWalking ecosystem.
 All the source codes and their distributions don't belong to the Apache Software Foundation.

 |OAP Server Version|DotNet|Go2sky|cpp2sky|PHP agent|